SD2E/api-user-guide/docs/create_application_01.md

 future app updates.
 The `deploy.sh` script is the final script of the app building process which helps the user add their app to the Agave SD2E tenant.

-One of the subdirectories is named `hello-container-0.1.0/`.
-This directory contains both the `runner-template.sh`, which is a script directing how the app should be run upon invocation, and `tester.sh`, which is a clone of `runner-template.sh` for testing locally.
-Also included are template files `app.json` and `job.json` which contain Agave-based descriptions of the app itself, and how the app should be run.
-The version number in the path name (`-0.1.0`) should be the version of software that you are installing.
-If you make updates to this app in the future, Agave will automatically increment an internal counter, e.g. `-0.1.0u1`, `-0.1.0u2`, etc.
+The major subdirectory is named `hello-container-0.1.0/` - a concatenation of the name of the app and the version of the executable.
+This directory contains both `runner-template.sh`, which is a script directing how the app should be run upon invocation, and `tester.sh`, which is a clone of `runner-template.sh` for testing locally.
+Also included are template files `app.json` and `job.json` which contai Agave-based descriptions of the app itself, and how the app should be run on an Agave system.

 Finally, the other subdirectory is a `src/` directory.
 It contains the source code and runtime assets (reference files, libraries, etc.) required for your app.